quantum-kite/kite/docs/documentation/optimization.md

         A safe empirical rule of thumb (used in Santos Pires *et al.*[^6]) is to have $M\!\gtrsim\!8\,\delta\varepsilon\,\hbar^{-1}t_{\text{max}}\!\!$, where $t\!<\!t_{\text{max}}$ is the length of the time-interval intended for the evolution.

 : For some target functions, the output of KITE will be a function of energy (*e.g.*, the DoS) with maybe additional spacial coordinates (as it happens with the LDoS or the ARPES response).
-In contrast, most response functions are not properties of the Fermi level (the zero-temperature longitudinal conductivity is the only exception here) and therefore require that the raw output of KITE is numerically integrated in energy (typically weighted by the Fermi-Dirac distribution at a given finite temperature).
+In contrast, most response functions are not properties of the Fermi level (zero-temperature DC conductivities and other pure Fermi-surface properties are an exception here) and therefore require that the raw output of KITE is numerically integrated in energy (typically weighted by the Fermi-Dirac distribution at a given finite temperature).
 This step is always done at the post-processing level by [`#!python KITE-tools`](../api/kite-tools.md).

 	!!!
 Warning "Post-Processing Integration"